Systemflasher/flasher-me/README.md

 https://github.com/ESX-Org/esx_accessories

 # important
-Doesn't work with latest version of ESX.

-also you need to add this into esx_accesories
+You need to add this into esx_accesories

-LINE *60*
+LINE *41*

 ```
 TriggerEvent('3dme:toggleMasked', 'true')